About Lehman Disability Planning

 My purpose as a Disability Advisor is to enrich families' understanding about benefits and resources with relevant, accurate information as well as referrals to reliable resources to make informed choices for an action plan – for now and the future.

-I also support families' focus on the future they would like to live with tools I developed from a parent perspective for this purpose, including a Family Mission Statement and a Letter of Intent document, capturing their individualized opportunities and challenges.
+I also support families' focus on the future they would like to live with tools I developed from a parent perspective for this purpose, including a Family Identity Statement and a Letter of Intent document called Special Directions, capturing their individualized opportunities and challenges.

 My process includes: